 NAVBO Sponsored Trainee Travel Awards to Vascular Biology Gordon Research Conferences

-NAVBO has allocated $1,000 to provide up to two travel awards for trainees (graduate student, post-doctoral fellows) to attend this year's Gordon Research Conference focused on Understanding Endothelial Cell Diversity: Regulation and Regenerative Potential, June 26- July 1, 2022.
-For more information about the meeting visit the web site.
+NAVBO has allocated $1,000 per year to provide up to two travel awards for trainees (graduate student, post-doctoral fellows) to attend a Gordon Research Conference.

-- Applicant must submit have submitted an abstract to this GRC (deadline is May 31).
+- Applicant must submit have submitted an abstract to the eligible GRC*

 - Applicant and the applicant's PI (i.e., senior/corresponding author on the abstract) must be current NAVBO members in good standing (membership dues paid through June 30, 2020 or later).